KotaTakeda/kotatakeda.github.io/about.markdown

 ---
-layout: page
+# layout: page
-# layout: default
+layout: default
-title: About
+title: about
 permalink: /about/
 ---